-The Bonds shall bear interest from their date, payable on December 1, 2020 and semi-annually thereafter on June 1 and December 1 of each year.
-The Bonds initially will be issued as one fully registered bond for each maturity in the aggregate principal amount for such maturity as set forth on the inside cover page of this Official Statement in the name of Cede & Co., as registered owner and nominee for The Depository Trust Company, New York, New York ("DTC").
+The Bonds shall bear interest from their date, payable semi-annually on June 1 and December 1 of each year, commencing December 1, 2021.
+The Bonds initially will be issued as one fully registered bond for each maturity of a series in the aggregate principal amount for such maturity and series as set forth on the inside cover page of this Official Statement in the name of Cede & Co., as registered owner and nominee for The Depository Trust Company, New York, New York ("DTC").
 Beneficial ownership in the Bonds may be acquired or transferred only through book-entries made on the records of DTC and its participants in the principal amount of \$1,000 or integral multiples thereof.
 The principal of and interest on the Bonds will be paid by U.S. Bank National Association, as Trustee and paying agent (the "Paying Agent").
 As long as DTC or its nominee, Cede & Co., is the registered owner of the Bonds, such payments will be made directly to Cede & Co.
 Interest on any Bond which is payable and is punctually paid or provided for on any interest payment date will be paid to the registered owner at the close of business on the May 15 and November 15 next preceding such interest payment date (the "Record Date").